 Katrl, whose name means “to breath air” in Tlingit, was about 6 when she arrived at Shedd in December 1993.

 Sagu (SAH-goo) was born in Secluded Bay on May 28, 2012.
 His name means “joy” in Tlingit, and as the first successful lag birth at Shedd, he definitely is.
-A strong calf from the start, he was skillfully guided through his immediate critical milestones, including bonding, slipstreaming and nursing, by first-time mom Piquet.
+A strong calf from the start, he met his immediate critical milestones, including bonding, slipstreaming and nursing.

 Today Sagu is 6’3” in length and 205 pounds—and he’s still growing.
 Adult male lags are typically larger than adult females.
 And as the oldest of the three young males, he’s also the largest.

 You’ll see Sagu in most aquatic presentations.
 While his repertoire of behaviors doesn’t quite match what the older females can do, Maris says he’s learning quickly.
 “A behavior we use to demonstrate the lags’ incredible speed is a low, fast porpoise, with the dolphins shooting out of the water at a low trajectory, and Sagu is really good at that.”

 Maris continues, “As an adult now, Sagu is in the process of figuring out where he fits into the social hierarchy, and he’s asserting himself a little more.
 We also see him display breeding behavior toward some of the animals.
 We haven’t seen any success yet this year, but he’s definitely shaking up the social group.”